Azure/aoai-apim/README.md

 	![image](https://github.com/Azure/aoai-apim/assets/9942991/ca44d6fc-4336-44d6-8e73-b8b71ade19fb)

 3. Purchasing PTUs
-   Charges for PTUs are billed **up-front** for the entire month, starting on the day of purchase.
-The PTUs are not charged in arrears, after the service has been used over the month period.
+	* Charges for PTUs are billed **up-front** for the entire month, starting on the day of purchase.
+The PTUs are not charged in arrears, that is, after the service has been used over the month period.
-   Also, the month period does not necessarily on exact first of month to the end of the month, but instead when the PTUs were purchased.
+	* The month period does not necessarily on exact first of month to the end of the month, but instead when the PTUs were purchased.
 For example, if you purchased and applied the PTUs on the 9th day of the month, then you will be charged from the 9th until the following month, 8th day.
    	* As the term of the committment is one month, PTUs can not be reduced.
 However, PTUs can be _added_ to a commitment mid-month.
    	* If a commitment is not renewed, deployed PTUs will be reverted to to per hour pricing.

 4. Multi-Region APIM:
 	Azure API Management has 3 _production_ level tiers - Basic, Standard, and Premium.